What is Greece famous for? The mention of Greece conjures up images of beautiful Cycladic villages, sumptuous cuisine, and lively traditional dances.

 The very first sporting events were held in the namesake city of Olympia.
-Only men could compete in the original Olympic games and not only were they a sporting event, but they were also considered a deeply spiritual festival – held in honour of Zeus.
+Only men could compete in the original Olympic games and not only were they a sporting event but they were also considered a deeply spiritual festival.
+This was held in honour of Zeus.

 Learning About the Olympic Games During Your Trip

 It is possible (and worthwhile) to visit the archaeological site of Ancient Olympia.
 There are many well-preserved temples and ancient buildings throughout the complex.
 The Archaeological Museum of Olympia contains many artifacts and statues recovered from the region.

 It is possible to visit Olympia on a day trip from Athens.
 Some Olympia tours that you may want to consider are detailed below.

 - Olympia Audio Tour